cloudevents/spec/subscriptions/spec.md

 To evaluate to true the values of the matching CloudEvents attributes MUST all exactly match with the associated value String specified (case sensitive).

-The attribute name and value specified in the filter express MUST NOT be empty strings.
+The attribute name and value specified in the filter expression MUST NOT be empty strings.

 For example: